ResearchObject/ro-crate/docs/1.2-DRAFT/data-entities.md

 _Data Entities_ representing files MUST have `"File"` as a value for `@type`. `File` is an RO-Crate alias for <http://schema.org/MediaObject>.
 The term _File_ here is liberal, and includes "downloadable" resources where `@id` is an absolute URI.

-_Data Entities_ representing directories MUST be of `"@type": "Dataset"`.
+_Data Entities_ representing directories MUST be `Dataset` as a value for `@type`.
 The term _directory_ here includes HTTP file listings where `@id` is an absolute URI, however "external" directories SHOULD have a programmatic listing of their content (e.g. another RO-Crate).
 It follows that the _RO-Crate Root_ is itself a data entity.

 _Data Entities_ can also be other types, for instance an online database.
 These SHOULD be a `@type` of [CreativeWork] (or one of its subtypes) and typically have a `@id` which is an absolute URI.

 In all cases, `@type` MAY be an array in order to also specify a more specific type, e.g. `"@type": ["File", "ComputationalWorkflow"]`

-{: .tip }
-> There is no requirement to represent _every_ file and folder in an RO-Crate as Data Entities in the RO-Crate JSON-LD.
+There is no requirement to represent _every_ file and folder in an RO-Crate as Data Entities in the RO-Crate JSON-LD.
+Reasons for not describing files would include that the files:
+- are described in some other way, for example a manifest or another package management system,
+- are supporting files for a software application,
+- have metadata embedded in their filenames or paths,
+- have a purpose is unknown to the crate author, but they need to be preserved as part of an archive.

+In any of these cases where files are not described there SHOULD be a directory (`Dataset`) _Data Entity_ that describes the files, and how they should be interpreted.

 ### Example linking to a file and folders